Sigma iD.TRI Review

-The Sigma iD.TRI is a small format tri watch and it’s well made, cheap and well worth a review later if enough of you guys/girls want me to do that.
+The Sigma iD.TRI is a small format tri watch and it’s well made, cheap and well worth the money

 If you’d like me to do a full Sigma iD.TRI review then please comment below as these things take a LOT of time.
 As things stand now I’ll be putting up a separate piece on accuracy and expanding the summary below as my exposure to the iD.TRI increases.